lightsquared/overpressure/README.md

-# Title
-> summary

-# Overpressure
+# Blast
-This project will analyze an explosion pressure vs. time profile and calcuate the following blast parameters:
+> This project will analyze an explosion pressure vs. time profile and calcuate the following blast parameters:  peak overpressure, rise time, positive phase duration, incident impulse.
-* peak overpressure,
-* rise time,
-* positive phase duration,
-* incident impulse.

-The project will also remove and DC bias before calulating any of the blast parameters.

 This file will become your README and also the index of your documentation.